j256/simplejmx/README.txt

 This package provides some simple classes to help with the publishing of objects using JMX.

-For more information, please visit the home page at:
+For more information, visit the home page:
 	http://256.com/sources/simplejmx/

-Online documentation can be found off the home page at:
+Online documentation can be found off the home page:
 	http://256.com/sources/simplejmx/javadoc/simplejmx/doc-files/simplejmx.html

-The git repository is at:
+The git repository is:
 	https://github.com/graywatson/simplejmx

-Maven packages are published at:
+Maven packages are published via the central repo:
 	http://repo1.maven.org/maven2/com/j256/simplejmx/simplejmx/

 Enjoy,